pathminder/pathminder.github.io/_classes/fighter-drill-sargeant-mutation-warrior-myrmidon.md

     type: Ex
     levels: [17]
     text: At 17th level, the fighter receives an additional teamwork feat as a bonus feat.
 He must meet the prerequisites for this feat.
 The fighter can grant this feat to his allies using the tactician ability.
 Whenever the fighter uses the tactician ability, he grants any two teamwork feats that he knows.
 He can select from any of his teamwork feats, not just his bonus feats.

-  - name: armor mastery
-    type: Ex
-    levels: [19]
-    text: At 19th level, a fighter gains Damage Reduction 5/— whenever he is wearing armor or using a shield.

   - name: weapon mastery
     type: Ex